 In the past, it’s very likely that you (like me) chose to self-medicate with alcohol to manage the stress in your life.
 And honestly, it’s no wonder.
 Look around you!

 The notion that we need a drink to calm down and relax is everywhere – in movies, TV shows, advertisements, and popular culture.

 And if you’re a mom?
 Hoo!
 There is an entire niche market dedicated to convincing you that wine is the only way you’re going to survive this whole parenting thing.

 In the United States alone, it is estimated that there are 5.3 million women drinking in a way that endangers their health.

-I’ve written about mommy drinking culture before so I won’t go too far into it here, but this is a massive problem that’s only going to get worse.
+I’ve written about mommy drinking culture before, so I won’t go too far into it here, but this is a massive problem that will only get worse.
 And it’s not just mothers who are taught this.